Illness closes East Texas school district campuses

 In Ore City, a Facebook post addressed to elementary school parents said the campus would be closed the rest of the week.

-"We are praying that this closure will allow the staff and students of OCE time to rest and recover from illness so that we can come back strong and ready to resume classes on Monday, September 13."
+"We are praying that this closure will allow the staff and students of OCE time to rest and recover from illness so that we can come back strong and ready to resume classes on Monday, September 13," the post said.

-Lunch is available as a drive-through at the middle school/high school cafeteria.
+Lunch is available as a drive-thru at the middle school/high school cafeteria.

 "We are sorry for any inconvenience this may cause, but we feel this step is necessary at this time for the health of our staff and students."